Come on board!

-The Matthew of Bristol is a replica of the 15th century caravel that John Cabot sailed from Bristol to Newfoundland in 1497.
-In 1997 she sailed across the Atlantic once more to mark the 500th anniversary of the original voyage.
+The Matthew of Bristol is a replica of the 15th-century caravel that John Cabot sailed from Bristol to Newfoundland in 1497.
+In 1997 she sailed across the Atlantic once more to mark the 500th anniversary of the historic voyage.

-Today, The Matthew is a much-loved part of Bristol’s maritime heritage with a busy schedule of public trips, film and festival work, corporate and celebration events.
-Entry when we’re moored at the quayside is free though as a registered charity any donations in the collection box are very much appreciated.
+Today, The Matthew is a much-loved part of Bristol’s maritime heritage with a busy schedule of public boat trips, film and festival work, corporate and celebratory events.
+When we’re moored at the quayside, entry is free.
+However, as a registered charity, any donations in the collection box are very much appreciated.

 We have boarded the Matthew several times and learn something new every time.
 The volunteers are always so delighted to tell stories and share history and are very good at engaging little ones…

 A great birthday or anniversary treat. we did the fish and chip lunch trip but they also do a cream tea sailing trip, you can buy advance gift vouchers, a ideal present for family or friends